In new trend, European fund firms become banks in all but name

 With non-bank lending to corporates in Europe below 20 percent, compared with 70 percent in the United States, even a move to 30-40 percent would equate to "very, very significant growth", said Drake-Brockman.

-Jo Waldron, director of alternative credit at M&G, the 260- billion-pound ($400-billion) asset management arm of global insurer Prudential, is another player helping to fill a gap in the market for money left by capital-constrained banks.
+Jo Waldron, director of alternative credit at M&G, the 260- billion-pound ($400-billion) asset management arm of global insurer Prudential (PRU.L), is another player helping to fill a gap in the market for money left by capital-constrained banks.

 "We're certainly seeing great investment opportunities ... coming for asset managers because there were areas of the financial markets that banks once dominated and now no longer do in the same way," she said.